Other PDF Profile

 Introduction / History

-What are Their Lives Like?
+What Are Their Lives Like?

-Traditionally Biharis are respected as skilled, hard workers.
+Traditionally Biharis have been respected as skilled, hard workers.
 Children are expected to learn a trade at a young age to contribute to the family income and to stay away from unsupervised play.
 Due to lack of employment opportunities, many Biharis run micro-enterprises.
 They operate small auto repair and electrical shops or work as metal workers, drivers, rickshaw pullers, weavers or barbers.
 Still bearing the stigma as traitors, the younger generation is slowly coming to the realization that they will have to stay in Bangladesh.
 In 2007 the interim government granted voting rights and citizenship to Biharis who were minors during the 71 war or born later.
 While this a positive change the future development of the Biharis camps remain uncertain.